ropensci-archive/opendata/opendata.md

 ###Biodiversity and Taxonomy ###

+-   <pkg>ALA4R</pkg>: Atlas of Living Australia (ALA) provides tools to enable users of biodiversity information to find, access, combine and visualise data on Australian plants and animals.
 -   <pkg>flora</pkg>: Retrieve taxonomical information of botanical names from the Flora do Brasil website.
 -   <pkg>icesVocab</pkg>: the ICES (International Council for the Exploration of the Sea) [Vocabularies Database (RECO POX)](http://vocab.ices.dk/services/POX.aspx).
 -   <pkg>rbhl</pkg>: R interface to the Biodiversity Heritage Library (BHL) API.